Janhout/adop-java-jenkins-slave/README.md

-# Environment Template Repository
+# Slave Template Repository

-This repository is used by [adop-cartridge-java](https://github.com/Accenture/adop-cartridge-java) to create the environments using the docker compose.
+This repository is used by [adop-cartridge-java](https://github.com/Accenture/adop-cartridge-java) to create the slave using the docker compose.

 # License
 Please view [license information](LICENSE.md) for the software contained on this image.